rogerkeays/fluent/README.md

 Extension methods are useful when you can't (or don't want to) add methods to a class or subclass, or you are working with an interface.
 Commonly, such methods are called "utility methods", but in most other programming languages, you would just call them "functions".

-*Fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies.
+*Fluent* is invoked as a `javac` compiler plugin and has no runtime dependencies.
 The resulting class files are identical to code written with regular static method calls.

 *Fluent* supports JDK 9 and above.